mjbarnes/git-tutorial/Readme.md

 We will be following "A successful Git branching model" - http://nvie.com/posts/a-successful-git-branching-model/

 # What is Git
-Git is a dustruvyted revusuib control and source code management system.
+Git is a distributed revision control and source code management system.
 Git allows a user to turn a directory into a repository with complete history and full revision tracking capabilities.
-This repositior is not dependent on a central server.
+Git repositories do not rely on a central server.

 # Getting started
 If you have not used Git before please follow the steps below to Download/Install/Configure Git.
 If you already have Git installed please skip the ##Git Basics section - https://github.com/j0hnb/git-tutorial#git-basics